ArjixWasTaken/CDDZ-Discord-RPC/README.md

 ## Message to doborog

-You are free to use my code w/o any requirement.
+You are free to use my code w/o any requirement. <br />
 A sponsor would be nice :) but only if you feel like it.